 It’s actually not that difficult for expats to find freelance jobs in the Netherlands.
 There are so many options for you to make a living on your own time and most importantly many for which you don’t need Dutch!

 How to Freelance in the Netherlands

-Whether you want to be a caterer, a magician, a graphic designer, a dancer, or anything that makes money, the Dutch government has a couple of requirements for you!
+Whether you want to be a caterer, a magician, a graphic designer, a computer programmer, or anything that makes you happy, the Dutch government has a couple of requirements for you!

 Obtain a self-employed visa

 Depending on what country you’re from, you may have different requirements for a self-employed visa.
 For example, the Dutch American Friendship Treaty (DAFT) visa has slightly different conditions for Americans than other self-employed expats.
 But citizens of countries from the European Economic Area don’t need a separate work permit.